pavelm14/Eudaminae_phylogeny/README.md

 You can have a look at some nice pictures of mounted and alive butterflies, and caterpilars, at [Butterflies of America](https://www.butterfliesofamerica.com/L/Hesperiidae.htm).

 ## The data
 The primary dataset comes from our sampling and target capture approach.
 The baits to capture come from Espeland et al. (2018), the so-called Anchored Hybrid Enrichment (AHE) BUTTERFLY 1.0 kit., which targeted 425 loci.
+For wet-lab protocols, visit this repository's [page](https://github.com/pavelm14/Eudaminae_phylogeny/blob/master/laboratory/pre-sequencing%20protocol.md)

 As a complementary dataset, Emmanuel Toussaint shared their sequences of several Eudaminae taxa.
 Their data come from a target capture approach using the BUTTERFLY 1.0 kit, and another kit targeting a subset of the 425 loci, the so-called legacy butterfly gene markers.